princeton-vl/relative_depth/README.md

 # Single-Image Depth Perception in the Wild

-Code for reproducing the results in the follwing paper:
+Code for reproducing the results in the following paper:

 	Single-Image Depth Perception in the Wild,